aws-samples/mask-words-in-image/README.md

 Under the hood, it use the Text Detection capability in [Amazon Rekognition](https://docs.aws.amazon.com/rekognition/latest/dg/what-is.html) or [AWS Textract](https://docs.aws.amazon.com/textract/latest/dg/what-is.html) to detect the texts in the image, then use [Amazon Comprehend](https://docs.aws.amazon.com/comprehend/latest/dg/what-is.html) to detect PII entities in texts.

+There are many use cases for such tooling, e.g masking sensitive information (PII) in the shared images on social media, 2nd hand car sales website and so on.
+The repository also includes a [sample code](./src/mask_it_bot.py) of using this tool to detect and mask senstive information in Slack.

 ## Requirements

 - Python 3.8+